The Record-breaking KODIAQ RS: Crew Interview

 The ŠKODA KODIAQ RS has broken the track record at the legendary Nürburgring.
 Racing driver Sabine Schmitz and František Drábek, who was in charge of the vehicle’s development, contributed to this feat on the day.
 They have both given ŠKODA Storyboard an interview.

 14. 6.
-2018 MODELS KODIAQ
+2018 Models Kodiaq

 The KODIAQ RS has conquered the famous Nordschleife, the Nürburgring’s northern loop, and driven away with the prized track record for a seven-seater SUV.
 Professional racer Sabine Schmitz was at the wheel, with František Drábek – in charge of the car’s development – next to her.
 Sabine Schmitz has given an interview in which she discusses the car’s handling and the difficulty of the track, and František Drábek talked about the ŠKODA KODIAQ RS SUV itself.